mlc-mlapis/docs/src/documentation/services/runtimes/nodejs.md

 ## Adding the Node.js Service in Zerops

-The Zerops Node.js service is based on a [Linux LXD container](/documentation/overview/projects-and-services-structure.html#services-containers).
+The Zerops Node.js service is based on a [Linux LXD container](/documentation/overview/projects-and-services-structure.html#services-containers) with **Ubuntu** **==v18.04.06==**.
 It has pre-installed NPM and YARN package managers, allowing you to install any package you want during the build stage, together with the Git version control system.

 ### Two ways to do it